How to configure and activate Privacy Policies

 Privacy Policy Selection Rules

-There are rules in the code to determine which Privacy policy is to be assigned in the case of multiple condition matches.
+There are rules in the code to determine which Privacy Policy is to be assigned in the case of multiple condition matches.
 The below description is based on how the code is implemented:

 Given there are multiple privacy policies in the code there are variables called: